RightsandWrongsgit/ARMTEC/cicd/basebeforesplit.md

 <sup><sub>NOTE: Make sure Platform CLI is installed and SSH connection established.</sub></sup><br>

 That first line makes sure the subdirectory you are doing this in can be written to.
 Once your site is moving to the active deployment state, probably around associating the DNS, make sure you 'harden' the site and that your approach makes this subdirectory read only again.
 As long as you are updating Drupal, you might want to update lando on your local machine.
-To do that, you will also work from a command line interface like your VSCode terminal and do the following:
+To do that, you will also work from a command line interface like your VSCode terminal and do the following:<br>

 &nbsp;&nbsp;&nbsp;&nbsp;`lando poweroff`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Then -<br>